greymd/egzact/README.md

 ## Tips
 A special command line option `each` is available in ``flat`` and ``conv`` commands.
-The option change command's behavior to "each line mode".
+The option changes command's behavior to "each line mode".
 In default, those commands handle whole the standard input (STDIN).
 However with this option, those commands can read each line and print the result.